Yousaf-khan-se/AM-Global/README.md

 Install dependencies:

 npm install
-# or
-yarn install

-Set up Environment Variables:
-Create a .env file in the root directory if you need to configure API keys (e.g., for maps or form services).

-cp .env.example .env

 Running Locally

-Start the development server with hot-reload:
+Start the development server:

 npm run dev
-# or for Create React App:
-npm start

-Open http://localhost:5173 (or the port shown in your terminal) to view the site.
+Open http://localhost:5173 to view the site.

 📄 License

 Distributed under the MIT License.
 See LICENSE for more information.

-[Business Name] © 2025.
-All Rights Reserved.
+Developed by [Your Name] | Internship Project @ Quiad's Ventures